Read Time: 5 minutes

 Simple pricing (ie competitor-based pricing for similar services and products) is largely used by businesses selling commodities.
 Here, pricing decisions are made incrementally and often in response to competitor behavior such as offering purchase allowances or increasing discounts.

 Complex pricing, on the other hand, is driven by originality and what the customer is willing to pay.
-This type of pricing is more reliant on negotiations and is thus more prevalent in consulting services or in the creative industries.
+This type of pricing decision is more reliant on negotiations and is thus more prevalent in consulting services or in the creative industries.

-Despite the two broad categories above, day-to-day pricing decisions will vary in scope , along with who is involved with making them.
+Despite the two broad categories above, day-to-day pricing decisions will vary in scope, along with who is involved with making them.

-To start with, research and practice reveals that not all pricing decisions are equal.
+To start, research and practice reveals that not all pricing decisions are equal.
 Some impact how the company engages its entire customer base and competes within its industry, while others affect a single customer in a single transaction.
 We typically call these the strategic and tactical pricing decisions, respectively, yet even that dichotomy is insufficient.

 We can break pricing issues into five key areas, all supported by a pricing capability:

-1. Business Strategy: how pricing impacts customer, competitive and corporate strategy.
+1. Business Strategy: how pricing impacts customer, competitive, and corporate strategy.

 2. Strategic Pricing: price positioning, competitive reactions, price structuring and pricing capability itself.